vectorgrp/sil-kit/docs/configuration/middleware-configuration.rst

 Overview
 --------------------

-The Vector SIL Kit is powered by the Vector VAsio middleware.
+The Vector SIL Kit uses an internal middleware for message exchange.
 This middleware is open source and included in the sources of the Vector SIL Kit.
-The currently supported middleware is *Boost.Asio* based and was specifically designed for the Vector SIL Kit as a transport layer.

 The middleware can be configured as follows.